tomgxz/Kraken/REPORT.md

   >The Home button is placed in the top left-hand corner so that it is easy to find and matches how other websites do it; it conforms to the established design patterns and standardised expectations that the user will be familiar with.

   Hamburger
   >The navigation menu has been hidden behind a hamburger at the bottom of the sidebar.
 This is because, due to the navbar being docked on the side, having lots of links on it would look messy and be hard to read.
 Therefore, the user can click the hamburger, and a modal will appear with all those links.
 Clicking the hamburger again, or anywhere else on the screen, will close the modal.
-The reason why the navbar is on the side of the screen is not only a design choice, but it means that the website builder has more space vertically.
+The reason the navbar is on the side of the screen is not only a design choice, but it means that the website builder has more space vertically.

   Main Content
   >This area is where most of the interactive elements will be.
 These can be seen in the following diagrams.